anamatoso/connectivity-analysis-diffusion/README.md

         └── sub-controlXXX_restored-MPRAGE_brain.nii.gz        # T1-weighted image
     └── ...
+├── matrix_data                                                # Output data folder (will be created automatically)
+    ├── ALL116                                                 # Folder with the connectivity matrices using the AAL116 atlas
+    └── schaefer100cersubcort                                  # Folder with the connectivity matrices using the schaefer100cersubcort atlas
-├── matrix_data                                                # Output data folder (will be created automatically) ├── streamline_count                                           # Output streamline count folder (will be created automatically)
+├── streamline_count                                           # Output streamline count folder (will be created automatically)
     └── streamline_count_JHUlabels
         ├── sub-controlXXX_ses-[SESSION]_JHUlabels.txt